May Gibbs: Return to Australia

 Due to ill health, Gibbs returned to Australia from England in 1913, and settled in Sydney.
 She took up residence at Derry, a heritage listed semi-detached house in Neutral Bay.
 1913 also marked the first public appearance of the gumnut babies, on the front cover of The Missing Button by Ethel Turner, which Gibbs had illustrated.
-She produced postcards depicting gumnut babies in uniform to support Australia's role in World War One at this time.
+She produced postcards depicting gumnut babies in uniform to support Australia's role in World War I at this time.
 Gibbs' first book about the gumnut babies, titled Gumnut Babies, was published in 1916.
 It was soon followed, in 1918, by her most famous work, Snugglepot and Cuddlepie.
 Gibbs wrote many books on the theme of the gumnut babies.

 Gibbs married Bertram James Ossoli Kelly, a mining agent, on 17 April 1919, whom she met during a visit to Perth.
 In 1925 they moved into their purpose built home Nutcote, then in Neutral Bay (now part of Kurraba Point), in Sydney.
 He died in 1939.

 James Ossoli Kelly, according to a Sutherland Shire Historical Bulletin, was a friend of Francis de Groot, the member of the fascist paramilitary organisation, the New Guard.
-De Groot would most infamously disrupt the opening of the Sydney Harbour Bridge, disgruntled at the leftist policies of the then NSW Premier Jack Lang.
+De Groot would most infamously disrupt the opening of the Sydney Harbour Bridge, disgruntled at the leftist policies of Premier Jack Lang.
 As of 2024, a 2019 facebook post by May Gibb's Nutcote shows that a watercolour portrait of Bessie de Groot, (the wife of Francis de Groot) painted by May Gibbs still hangs in the breakfast room of Nutcote.

 Gibbs continued to write and illustrate children's books, publishing Little Ragged Blossom in 1920 and Little Obelia the following year.
 In addition to her work illustrating and writing, Gibbs maintained two comic strips, Bib and Bub 1924–1967 and Tiggy Touchwood 1925–1931, in opposition newspapers.
 Tiggy Touchwood appeared in the Sunday Sun under the signature "Stan Cottman".
 The comic strips were published in newspapers in most Australian states and also in New Zealand.
 In 1923 she published Nuttybub and Nittersing and in 1929 Two Little Gum-Nuts.
 All her books have been reprinted numerous times and five cartoon books of Bib and Bub have been published.

 In addition to her children's books, Gibbs was also an accomplished botanical artist whose work is said to have inspired other artists interested in indigenous flora.
 Art historian, Anna Jug, has described her work as being both delightfully imaginative and botanically accurate.